cdl-geneseo/geneseo-dictionary/Z/Zeebs.md

 # Zeebs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zeebs

 Created by  Unknown User (mre4), last modified on May 07, 2022

 (noun).
 Nickname for a fraternity at Geneseo.&quot;Are you headed to Zeebs tonight?&quot; &quot;Nah, can't tonight&quot;Edmond, S-Z, 2022